YashdalfTheGray/dotfiles/README.md

 ## What are these other folders about?

-Most of the other folders in this repo are modifications on the macOS versions of the files, for example, linux doesn't have homebrew.
+Most of the other folders in this repo are modifications on the macOS versions of the files.

 ## Resources